Best Things To Do In Philadelphia

 The City of Brotherly Love’s best-known landmark is LOVE itself!

 The iconic LOVE Statue has been a symbol of Philadelphia since it was installed in Philadelphia’s Love Park in 1976.
-Fun for a photo op!
+Taking a picture in front of the Love Sign is one of the most iconic things to do in Philadelphia!

-If you are a fan of Rocky, you know where this is!
-This is Philadelphia Museum of Art, where Rocky ran up the now-famous 72 stone steps.
+If you are a fan of Rocky, you know this view!
+The Philadelphia Museum of Art is where Rocky Balboa ran up the now-famous 72 stone steps.

 Philadelphia City Hall is the largest municipal building in the United States.
 It’s located right by the Love Sculpture and Reading Terminal Market.
 There’s a tower and observation deck inside, but even if you don’t go in it’s definitely worth walking past and seeing.